Tom Courtenay biography

-Tom can be seen alongside Oscar-nominee Charlotte Rampling in the 2015 drama 45 Years, as well as on the British TV series Unforgotten.
-He also appears in the British war comedy Dad's Army.
+Tom was seen alongside Oscar-nominee Charlotte Rampling in the 2015 drama 45 Years , as well as on the British TV series Unforgotten.
+He also appeared in the British war comedy Dad's Army (2016).

 Acting acclaim isn't the only recognition the actor has received over his 50 year career.
 In 1999, Tom received an honorary doctorate from Hull University and in 2001, he received a knighthood for his service to cinema and theater.

 Tom is also an author, penning a critically acclaimed memoir as an homage to his late mother entitled Dear Tom: Letters From Home, detailing the letters his mother would write to him while he was away at RADA.

 Tom was married to English actress Cheryl Kennedy from 1973 to 1982.
 He has been married to stage manager Isabel Crossley since 1988.